nrfconnect/sdk-nrf/doc/nrf/protocols/matter/getting_started/transmission_power.rst

       The parameter name varies depending on the devices you are building for.
       For example:

-      * If you want to build for Thread devices for the ``nrf5340dk/nrf5340/cpuapp`` build target with a Bluetooth LE TX power equal to 3 dBm, run the following command:
+      * If you want to build for Thread devices for the ``nrf5340dk/nrf5340/cpuapp`` board target with a Bluetooth LE TX power equal to 3 dBm, run the following command:

         .. code-block:: console

            west build -b nrf5340dk/nrf5340/cpuapp -- -Dmultiprotocol_rpmsg_CONFIG_BT_CTLR_TX_PWR_PLUS_3=y

-      * If you want to build for Wi-Fi® devices for the ``nrf7002dk/nrf5340/cpuapp`` build target with a Bluetooth LE TX power equal to 3 dBm, run the following command:
+      * If you want to build for Wi-Fi® devices for the ``nrf7002dk/nrf5340/cpuapp`` board target with a Bluetooth LE TX power equal to 3 dBm, run the following command:

         .. code-block:: console